Coaching Case Study By Sophie Barcant, Parenting Coach, TRINIDAD AND TOBAGO

 Melda is an executive in her late fifties.
 She aspires to be a coach and do meaningful work when she retires.

-She describes herself as someone who is very serious about planning and needs to have master plans to perform her duties as executive, wife, mother and coach.
+She describes herself as someone who is very serious about planning and needs to have master plans to perform her duties as executive, wife, mother, and coach.

-We met several times over a six week period.
+We met several times over six weeks.
 She sought to coach for different issues each time.
 She claimed that she achieved her goals for the sessions each time and was grateful for the coaching.
-It was quite a big surprise however when at the end of the 3rd session, she realized the real issue was something entirely different to what she brought as the topic to be discussed.
+It was quite a big surprise however when at the end of the 3rd session, she realized the real issue was something entirely different from what she brought as the topic to be discussed.
 This was a shock to both of us and it confirmed the premise that what clients bring to a session is more often than not, the “real issue”.
 It was amazing how she felt she gained or achieved her goals from the session with me being so semi-conscious.

 The main challenge I faced while coaching Melda was that while communicating her story she raised so many different issues, it was difficult to hone in on what the deep issue was for her.
 She rambled a great deal.

 This was a problem because it was difficult to pinpoint which of her responses to follow on with.
-I did succeed in repeatedly clarifying her goals for the session so as to maintain the coaching agreement, but still, I found it hard to know what to respond to and to explore deeper.
+I did succeed in repeatedly clarifying her goals for the session to maintain the coaching agreement, but still, I found it hard to know what to respond to and to explore deeper.
 I now realize this was hard for me because of my lack of understanding of the coaching process.

 This tendency persisted throughout all the sessions.
 I also sensed quite a bit of heaviness on her part throughout, but I believe we succeeded to gain some lightness towards the close of the sessions.